SomeAutDev/DarkSideModeMod/README.md

    * _Guncaster_
    * _Hellrider_
 ## Copyright
 Darkside mod is a doom mod based on the No More Heroes games by Grasshopper Manufacture.
-The rights to No More Heroes belong to Marvelous Inc
+The rights to No More Heroes belong to Marvelous Inc.
+Most of the sound effects from the mod are from No More Heroes 2, and 3.
+As such, they belong to Marvelous.
+These sounds are under fair use, and the author does not own these sounds or the licences to them.
+The custom sprites created by the author
 ## Credits
   Sprites and Programming: SomeAutisticDev
   Special Thanks: DoomerDev, Agent_Ash, Suda 51.